Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 State is also an issue because the memory manager must be aware of the local state of a piece that reloaded and avoid leaking memory.
 In the case of handles such as an OpenGL context the desirable behavior is to transfer them over to the new code, but if the initialization code is changed then the handle should instead be closed and re-initialized.
 So we see some sort of incremental program execution going on.

+live-patching: depending on optimizations, all callers maybe impacted, therefore need to be patched as well.